 Whatever the weather forecast tells you, it's still a great day for activities.
 You just cannot go wrong with a trip to Arizona!

-Plan a trip to Colorado River areas, to Arizona's desert & mountain lakes.
-We especially think of the White Mountains, where there's a wonderful variety of waterways, by the way.
-Add in surrounding areas, like a nearby Ghost Town.
-The weather can be cooperative when you understand the Arizona Climate and manage it.
+Plan a trip to the Colorado River areas, Arizona’s desert & mountain lakes.
+We especially think of the White Mountains, where there’s a wonderful variety of waterways, by the way.
+The weather can be cooperative when you understand the Arizona Climate and know how to manage it.

 If the weather is forecasting thunderstorms.
 Enjoy the experience from a covered deck or patio.
 I know you will!
 It is an experience!